FOCUS on Healthy Food Choices

 Working to impact the areas of cardiovascular fitness, knowledge, and behavior of health and wellness is a non-profit organization called HEAL United- Healthy Eating Active Living.
 The mission of HEAL is to improve children’s health and transform health culture through education and practice of healthy lifestyle behaviors.

-How to Choose Healthy Foods
+How to Make Healthy Food Choices

 When looking for the store’s best options, knowing what the nutrition food labels mean will be helpful.
 When looking at a label, the nutrition facts are for one serving size rather than the whole container or package.
 The daily value is also included, meaning that the percentage of the nutrients listed is the amount you will receive based on a 2,000 calorie diet.